VanshBajaj24/clientticketingsystem/README.md

 2. **Features:** Lists key features and capabilities of the system.
 3. **Installation:** Provides step-by-step instructions on how to install and set up the project locally.
 4. **Usage:** Describes how to use the main functionalities of the application through API endpoints.
-5. **Contributing:** Encourages contributions and provides guidance on how to contribute to the project.
-6. **License:** Indicates the project's licensing information.

-Ensure to replace `<repository-url>` with the actual URL of your project repository.
-This Markdown format will render well on GitHub, making it easy for users to navigate and understand your project.
-Adjust the content as necessary to fit specific details or additional instructions relevant to your project setup and usage.

 ## Features